Biden, GOP reach tentative deal to raise debt ceiling, avoid calamitous US default - KESQ

 WASHINGTON (AP) — President Joe Biden and House Speaker Kevin McCarthy reached an “agreement in principle” to raise the nation’s legal debt ceiling late Saturday as they raced to strike a deal to limit federal spending and avert a potentially disastrous U.S. default.

-However, the agreement risks angering both Democratic and Republican sides with the concessions made to reach it.
+However, the agreement risks angering both Democratic and Republican sides with the concessions made to compromise.
 Negotiators agreed to some Republican demands for increased work requirements for recipients of food stamps that had sparked an uproar from House Democrats as a nonstarter.

-Support from both parties will be needed to win congressional approval next week before a June 5 deadline.
+Support from both parties will be needed to win congressional approval next week before the government’s projected June 5 debt default.

-The Democratic president and Republican speaker reached the agreement after the two spoke earlier Saturday evening by phone, said McCarthy.
+The Democratic president and Republican speaker reached the agreement after the two spoke earlier Saturday evening by phone.
 The country and the world have been watching and waiting for a resolution to a political standoff that threatened the U.S. and global economies.

 “The agreement represents a compromise, which means not everyone gets what they want,” Biden said in a statement late Saturday night.
 “That’s the responsibility of governing,” he said.